doomslayer6678/nebula-page-ideas/page-drafts/corporate.md

 Enterprise Hiring.
 One Platform.

 **Sub-headline:**
-Corporate talent acquisition teams use Nebula to consolidate fragmented tools, eliminate manual coordination, and fill roles faster — without replacing the ATS they already have.
+Corporate talent acquisition teams use Nebula to consolidate fragmented tools, eliminate manual coordination, and fill roles faster, without replacing the ATS they already have.

 **CTA:** Book a demo →